gui-laranjeira/algorithms/README.md

 # algorithms
-Study repo of algorithms and their implementations.
+Study repo of data structures and algorithms.

 ## Goals (Work in progress)